anaelmessan/Keystore-TLS-client-python/README.md

 > make run_intermediate_server

 A `config.yaml` file is needed (private).

+### TODO
+- Docker
+- AWS
+- Use the implementation of multiple requests in the code.

 ### Notes
 When using the same local connection (same socket) to send different requests to different keystores, wait for the response of the last request sent or use a connection per keystore.
 The ordering of the responses received is guaranteed only on the same keystore when the requests originate from the same socket.